Buying an EV: Which type of electric car is right for you?

 There used to be a trade-off here.
 To get the best range, you’d need a car with a big battery, and that generally meant a large car to accommodate it.
 Think Jaguar I-Pace, Audi E-Tron or Tesla Model S.

-That’s no longer the case.
+That is no longer so true.
 Smaller electric cars such as the Cupra Born use clever engineering and a lighter package that places fewer demands on the battery.
 The Born can cover around 280 miles on a charge, blurring the boundary between urban and long-distance use.

 If you want the smallest EV possible, the Citroen Ami is a quirky two-seater designed solely for city driving.
-Its range is just 46 miles, with a top speed of 28mph, but a starting price of just £7,695 offers ample compensation.
-Family-sized cars such as the MG4 EV cost from around £27,000.
+Its range is just 46 miles, with a top speed of 28mph, but a starting price of just £8,595 means you might be prepared to accept such compromises.
+Family-sized electric cars such as the MG4 EV cost from around £27,000.

 The decision is yours